GerlechJen/Predicting-Auto-Insurance-Fraud-Claims/README.md

 We will be using classification - supervised machine learning model.
 ![image (1)](https://user-images.githubusercontent.com/104685001/191869886-2b0721a4-bbb1-4ee5-8ff3-37de7e556129.png)

+Machine learning model - Decision Tree Classifier
+Why we chose Decision Tree Classifier model?

+Decision tree classifer is easy to intepret, understand and visualize.
+It can be used for both regression and classification problems.
+Our team is trying to build a machine learning model to predict the likelihood of insurance fraud based on the dataset.

+What are the benefits?
+Decision tree helps to quickly identify relationships between variables and the most significant variable.
+The output of a decision tree can also be easily understood.

+What are the limitations?
+Decision trees cannot be used well with continuous numerical variables.
+A small change in the data tends to cause a big difference in the tree structure, which causes instability.

+Machine learning model - Random Forest Classifier
+Why we chose Random Forest Classifier model?
+Insurance analysis requires a lot of effort as it contains a high risk of profit and loss.
+Customer analysis is the most common studies done for fraud prediction.
+RFC is a great choice for fraud detection.

+What are the benefits?
+Reduced overfitting in decision trees and helps to improve accuracy.
+Flexible to both classification and regression problems.

+What are the limitations?
+Takes longer time to train as it combines a lot of decision trees.
+Takes much computational power and resources as it builds many decision trees to combine their outputs.

 ## Loading CSV file into dataframe
 We used the following code to load the CSV file into dataframe
 ![image](https://user-images.githubusercontent.com/104685001/191875241-f5f1489c-5be1-4cc6-bc94-a80e89b9560f.png)